 - Be a Minister of Christ to all.
-As Christian adults, we exemplify through our actions the attitude that we expect from young people. - Participate fully.
+As Christian adults, we exemplify through our actions the attitude that we expect from young people. - We are one body in Christ.
+Be respectful to those with whom you are serving and with the entire WorkCamp community.
+Inappropriate or hurtful statements or actions toward another are strictly prohibited. - Participate fully.
 Be present and active in all planned activities, group sessions, programs, devotions, and work projects.
 Adult Crew Leaders are expected to sleep in the same room as the youth from their parish and are required to supervisor those youth for the entire week. - Support one another and the youth.
 Adults at WorkCamp will be interacting with other adults and youth throughout the week.
 Adult participants will be called upon to handle many situations during the week, some of which may require disciplinary action.
 Adults who are unable to resolve any situation that arises should bring such difficulties to the Adult Support Coordinator(s), who will direct, support, and assist you. - Be aware of and promote individual and group safety at all times.
 This is extremely important and cannot be stressed enough.
 Be sensitive to heat related headaches, exhaustion, and dehydration symptoms.
 Remember that adults at WorkCamp model all rules through their actions and are expected to follow and enforce all safety rules. - Be present the entire week.
-Adult participants at WorkCamp are expected to be present at WorkCamp the entire week, from Saturday, June 17, 2023 at 6:30 pm through Friday, June 23, 2023 at 2:00 pm. - Respect facilities at the school.
+Adult participants at WorkCamp are expected to be present at WorkCamp the entire week, from Saturday, June 22, 2024 at approximately 6:30 pm through Friday, June 28, 2024 at 2:00 pm. - Respect facilities at the school.
 Room occupants are responsible for the condition of their room.
 Damage to the building, furniture or equipment will be charged to those responsible. - Observe the lights-out time.
 Rest is important in order to work efficiently and safely, and to fully enjoy WorkCamp.
 Also, some participants may require more sleep than others.
 It is the responsibility of the adult to have all their youth in their sleeping rooms at the required time and to enforce the lights out rule. - Respect others' privacy.
 Male and female sleeping rooms, hallways, showers, and bathrooms are carefully marked.
 No males may enter the female hallways or sleeping rooms and no females may enter the male hallways or sleeping rooms for any reason!
 This includes both adult and youth participants. - Adhere to the established dress code. - Leave audio equipment, iPods, speakers, etc. at home.
 All electronic devices that play music or video are not permitted at WorkCamp. - Use my cell phone with discretion.
 Adults may bring cell phones to WorkCamp.
 However, all adult participants must seek to minimize its use and be mindful to always turn it to "silent" or "off" while at Mass, in Program, and during lunch and evening devotions with the youth.
 Adults must not use their cell phone when driving a vehicle that is transporting any other WorkCamp participant(s).
 In the case of an emergency, drivers must move from the road to a safe area before using cell phones. - Know the Youth Conduct Covenant and enforce all rules during WorkCamp. - Smoking, vaping, e-cigarettes, drinking alcohol, or using fireworks during WorkCamp is not permitted. - Exhibit an exciting energy!
 Smile!